sergeyv/webapp/docs/client.rst

         title="Do you really want to delete this client?">X</a>
     </td>

-GenericListing
+webapp.Listing
 --------------

-GenericListing is based on TemplatedView but has additional features allowing it to display listings of items (which is also possible to do with TemplatedView, but GenericListing allows the tables to be sorted/batched/filtered).
+webapp.Listing is based on webapp.Template but has additional features allowing it to display listings of items (which is also possible to do with webapp.Template, but webapp.Listing allows the tables to be sorted/batched/filtered).

 .. code-block:: javascript

-    this.route( "/servers/", new GenericListing({
+    this.route( "/servers/", new webapp.Listing({
         identifier: "servers-listing",
         rest_service_root: "/rest/servers/",
         data_format: 'listing', // optional, if missing 'listing' will be used
         batch_size: 42, //optional, if missing a default value will be used }));

-*How sorting works:* GenericListing expects a table.listingTable to be present in the template.
+*How sorting works:* webapp.Listing expects a table.listingTable to be present in the template.
 The <th> elements inside that table which have 'sortable' and 'id_<fieldname>' classes will be turned into links which modify the hash slack to force the framework to re-query the data with the new sorting settings and